User-Centered Design (UCD): How to Design for People, Not Just Pixels

 A person using an iphone

-A very useful way of creating products or services that everyone uses is through understanding each stakeholder’s needs and expectations upfront in terms of stakeholder analysis.
-Such an approach ensures that there will be success when creating products — meeting both user needs and business requirements & objectives!
+A very useful way of creating products or services that everyone uses is to understand each stakeholder’s needs and expectations upfront through stakeholder analysis.
+Such an approach ensures that products will be successful in meeting both user needs and business requirements and objectives!

 Contextual Inquiry and Research